florianziegler/whereabouts/README.md

 ## Dev

-The locations are stored in the respective user meta data with the key "whab_location_data", as an array in the following format:
+The individual locations are stored in the respective user meta data with the key "whab_location_data", as an array in the following format:

 ```
 {